khayer/coding_exercises/README.md

 # Coding exercises

 Please complete the following 4 exercises.
 You can use different programming languages for different exercises.
 Solve each problem within the correct sub folder.
-Once finished push your solution to github.
+Once finished push your solutions to github.

 ## Problem 1